 A person wearing red shoes cannot stand out from the crowd of people wearing red shoes.
 Trends look better in the fashion industry only.
 For establishing a long-lasting brand identity, it is vital to design a logo that visually promises quality and describes the company’s vision and mission statements.

-Tip – Define and elaborate the features and promises of the brand.
+Tip – Define and elaborate on the features and promises of the brand.
 Pick 1 to 3 features and promises and then design a company logo.
 If they don’t work out together, choose other features and promises.
 Incorporating all features in one logo will complicate the visual appearance of the logo.

-Tip – Remember three rules when designing a company logo; simple, memorable and unique.
+Tip – Remember three rules when designing a company logo; simple, memorable, and unique.

 Logo designing is a diverse art that can make or break a brand identity.
 Challenge your creativity and don’t fear trying out new ideas.
 Don’t follow a specific style or theme and learn to play with colors, fonts, and symbols by simply using the tools of practice.